tristandunn/tristandunn/_posts/2021-09-10-jekyll-tailwindcss-jit-mode.md

 It's been possible to use TailwindCSS in Jekyll via [jekyll-postcss][] for a while, but it can be incredibly slow to generate, especially when working locally.
 In April 2021 TailwindCSS released a new JIT (just-in-time) engine that drastically speeds up generation.
-There are currently a few issues in `jekyll-postcss` that prevents JIT mode from being enabled, but fortunately there are two simple workarounds we can use.
+There are currently a couple of issues in `jekyll-postcss` that prevents JIT mode from being enabled, but fortunately there are simple fixes we can implement.

 > Tailwind CSS v2.1 introduces a new just-in-time compiler for Tailwind CSS that
 > generates your styles on-demand as you author your templates instead of